-Many alpine plants are beginning to flower this week, and I suggest you fill gaps in the garden with these easy to grow, inexpensive plants.
 I've also got tips for those of you with ponds and those planning new lawns.
-You can never let your guard down as far as slugs and snails are concerned either, so there's a little reminder here too!
+You can never let your guard down as far as slugs and snails are concerned either, so there's a little this week too!

 If you have used a water heater, remove or switch it off now.
 Turn on the pump to circulate and oxygenate the water and start feeding the fish if you have them.